SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Evaluation

-We demonstrate the capabilities of our testbed by analyzing blinding attacks~\cite{fu_remote_2022, hutchison_preventing_2005, petit_remote_2015} as an example of a potential attack, and \ac{HDR} imaging~\cite{mann_being_1994, willassen_1280x1080_2015} as a robustness measure that could mitigate the impact of such attacks.
-While camera blinding poses a significant risk, \ac{HDR} functionality can help reduce the effect of highly saturated regions in the image.
+We use PICT to evaluate \ac{HDR} imaging~\cite{mann_being_1994, willassen_1280x1080_2015} as a mitigation for camera blinding attacks~\cite{petit_remote_2015}, an example of the overlooked robustness–security connections discussed in \secref{sec:linkroubandsec}.
+While camera blinding poses a significant risk, our test shows that \ac{HDR} functionality reduces the effect of highly saturated regions in the image.

-For our test, we placed a real stop sign 10 meters away from our testbed.
-We positioned the laser of a commercially available laser rangefinder (Leica Disto A5) directly below the stop sign, aimed straight into the camera.
-The camera’s perspective of this setup is shown in \autoref{fig:usecaseanalysis_clean}. \autoref{tab:scoreUseCase} presents the AI object detection scores for all detected objects.
-The correct stop sign goes undetected when the camera is blinded and \ac{HDR} is inactive.
-Additionally, the building is detected as a train only when the camera is blinded.
-The low-level analysis tool of the testbed allows further investigation of the specific region of interest around the stop sign. \autoref{fig:hist_usecase} shows the histogram of the difference between \autoref{fig:usecaseanalysis_blinding_lin} (without \ac{HDR}) and \autoref{fig:usecaseanalysis_blinding_hdr} (with \ac{HDR}) of the post-\ac{ISP} image as one possibility to compare the images.
+For our test, we placed a real stop sign 10 meters away from our testbed and positioned the laser of a commercially available laser rangefinder (Leica Disto A5) directly below the stop sign, aimed straight into the camera.
+The benign reference image is shown in \autoref{fig:usecaseanalysis_clean}.
+The correct stop sign goes undetected when the camera is blinded and \ac{HDR} is inactive. \autoref{fig:hist_usecase} shows the histogram of the difference between \autoref{fig:usecaseanalysis_blinding_lin} (without \ac{HDR}) and \autoref{fig:usecaseanalysis_blinding_hdr} (with \ac{HDR}) of the post-\ac{ISP} image as one possibility to compare the images with the low-level analysis tool.
 While the red color channel shows a high amount of equal pixel values, representing the saturated pixels of the laser beam, there is a local maximum at an image difference of approx. 25 DN.
-In contrast, the green and the blue color channels show a maximum difference at a negative value.
+By contrast, the green and blue channels show a maximum difference at a negative value.
 This means that the non-\ac{HDR} image (\autoref{fig:usecaseanalysis_blinding_lin}) shows a more intense red color in the analyzed region, while green and blue are stronger in the \ac{HDR} image (\autoref{fig:usecaseanalysis_blinding_hdr}).
 This stronger color differentiation can explain why the stop sign is detected in the \ac{HDR} image.
 The further the maxima of the individual color components drift apart, the higher the impact of the \ac{HDR} since the color components will be strongly separated.
-More analysis results are available in Appendix~\ref{app:DetailsTestbed}.